Setting up your data science project

 Procedure

-If you are using the Red Hat Developer Sandbox, you are provided with a default data science project (for example, myname-dev).
-Select it and skip over the next step to the Verification section.
+2. If you are using the Red Hat Developer Sandbox, it provides a default data science project (for example, myname-dev).
+Select it and skip to the Verification section.

 New data science project form